-Transfer programs are designed for students who plan to transfer to four-year colleges or universities upon the completion of two years of course work at the College.
-Transfer programs of study provide the freshman and sophomore years of academic course work required for a bachelor's degree.
-Transfer programs lead to the Associate of Arts (A.A.) or Associate of Science (A.S.) degrees.
-The area F component of transfer programs is designed to provide a required foundation of courses for successful work in a specific major once the student transfers to a baccalaureate degree-granting institution.
+Transfer Pathways are designed for students who plan to enroll in an AMSC Bachelors' program, or one at other four-year colleges or universities upon the completion of two years of course work at the College.
+Transfer Pathways of study provide the freshman and sophomore years of academic course work leading to the bachelor's degree.
+Upon completion of the a transfer pathways, a student will receive the Associate of Arts (A.A.) or Associate of Science (A.S.) degree.